The Definitive Guide to Japanese Knotweed (2017 Edition)

 Rhizomes may grow from either an existing crown, where previous growth has taken place or from a cut stem.

-All new outbreaks of knotweed result from fragments of rhizomes within soils being moved from site to site.
+New outbreaks of knotweed generally result from fragments of rhizomes within soils being moved from site to site.

 This can be because of gardening and DIY projects, fly-tipping, or by natural processes.